AI Recruiting Candidate Follow-Up Service

 LinkedIn summary of its 2025 Future of Recruiting report, based on platform data and more than 1,000 talent professionals, reporting a 20% average workload reduction among generative AI users and emphasizing recruiter relationship development.

-ManpowerGroup U.S. talent shortage survey based on a global study of 39,063 employers in 41 countries, showing broad skill scarcity across company sizes and industries.
+ManpowerGroup U.S. talent shortage survey based on a global study of 39,063 employers in 41 countries, reporting that 69% of U.S. employers struggled to find skilled talent in 2026.

 EEOC fact sheet explaining federal anti-discrimination considerations for employment tests and selection procedures, including the need to understand effectiveness, limitations, appropriateness, administration, and scoring.